qupath/qupath-docs/docs/reference/building.md

 :::
 ::::

-:::{warning}
+:::{admonition} Dot or not?
+:class: warning

-You'll need to type `gradlew` if you're using a standard command prompt on Windows, but `./gradlew` if you're using macOS, Linux, or Windows with some other shell prompt.
+You'll need to type `gradlew` if you're using a standard command prompt on Windows.

+You'll need `./gradlew` if you're using macOS, Linux, or Windows with some other shell prompt.
 :::

 It will take a few minutes to download everything required and build the software.